-- Baby Boomers are the oldest, born between the years 1946 and 1964.
+- Baby boomers are the eldest, born between the years 1946 and 1964.

 - Next comes Generation Y (more commonly known as Millennials), born between roughly 1981 and 1994.
-They are between the ages of 27 and 40.

 - The youngest generation in today’s workforce is Gen Z, who were born between 1995 and 2009.

 What percentage of today’s workforce does each generation account for?

 In 2016, Millennials became the largest generation in the workforce, according to Pew Research.
 As of 2017, there were 56 million Millennials in the workforce followed by 53 million Gen Xers and 41 million baby boomers.
 In fact, as of 2018, 29% of boomers were actively looking for work.
 This is an anomaly that hasn’t been seen since the 1970s.
-As for the rest of the younger generations, there were 9 million Gen Zers in the workforce and, surprisingly, 3 million from the Silent Generation (the one before Boomers!) in the mix as well.
+As for the rest of the younger generations, there were 9 million Gen Zers in the workforce.
+And, surprisingly, 3 million from the “Silent Generation” (born before boomers) worked as well.

-How to motivate Baby Boomers
+How to motivate baby boomers

 How to motivate Generation X

-How to motivate Gen Y (aka Millennials)
+How to motivate Gen Y (a.k.a.
+Millennials)

 How to motivate Gen Z

 Gen Z can be a lot like their Millennial predecessors, but there are a few places where they stand out.
 First, they want fulfillment and a sense of purpose from their work.
 In other words, they want work that matters.
 They expect sincere corporate social responsibility, and they expect those initiatives to be applied internally as well.
 Gen Z may be the most diverse generation yet.
 And naturally, diversity and inclusion efforts matter to the age group perceiving itself as most impacted by them.

 What else should HR managers know about generations in the workplace?